Mohammad Farhad

-Mohammad Farhad (5 July 1938 - 9 October 1987), popularly known as "Comrade Farhad", was a Bangladeshi guerrilla force commander during the Bangladesh independence war, President of Communist Party of Bangladesh and a member of Bangladesh Parliament.
+Mohammad Farhad Badal (5 July 1938 – 9 October 1987), popularly known as Comrade Farhad, was a Bangladeshi guerrilla force commander during the Bangladesh Liberation War, President of the Communist Party of Bangladesh and a member of Bangladesh Parliament.

 Early life

-Mohammad Farhad was an Urdu-speaking Bangladeshi born in Khetripara in the Dinajpur district in present Bangladesh to parents Ahmed Sadakatul Bari and Tayabunnesa.
-He matriculated from Dinajpur Zila School in 1953 and received his master's degree in political science from Dhaka University in 1961.
+Farhad was born on 5 July 1938 to a Muslim family in the village of Jamadarpara in Boda, Jalpaiguri district, Bengal Presidency (now part of Panchagarh District, Bangladesh).
+He was the penultimate child among the six children of schoolteacher Ahmed Shafaqat al-Bari and Tayyab-un-Nisa.
+The family were descended from Sufi pir Qadam Ali Shah.
+Farhad was educated in Dinajpur, and was proficient in Bengali, Arabic, Persian, Urdu and English.
+He matriculated from Dinajpur Zila School in 1953 and received his master's degree in political science from the University of Dacca in 1961.

 Politics

 Comrade Farhad played a role at different times in Pakistan and Bangladesh, including the 1952 Bengali Language Movement, 1962 Education Movement, 1968–69 Pakistan Mass Upheaval, 1971 Bangladesh Liberation War and the post-1971 Democracy movement.

-During the 1971 war, he helped lead the guerrilla forces jointly formed by the Communist Party, NAP and Chhatra Union.
+During the 1971 war, he helped lead the guerrilla forces jointly formed by the Communist Party, NAP and Students' Union.
 A ‘Special Guerilla Force’ under the direct command of CPB-NAP-BSU fought against the Pakistani Army.
 Moni Singh, the ex-President of CPB, was elected a member of the Advisory Council of the Provisional Government of Bangladesh.

 He was imprisoned during the Pakistan period, as well as during the Zia and Ershad period of Bangladesh politics.
 Mohammad Farhad was elected as a member of Bangladesh Parliament in 1986 from his home district Panchagarh, which he held until his death.